Backroads Trip Leaders: FAQs & Answers

 - How important is it to speak another language?

 We require all our Trip Leaders and Trip Prep Specialists to be able to speak English fluently.
-Speaking another language, specifically French, Italian or German, will greatly increase your chances of being hired, and being conversant in the local language is required to work in Europe.
+Speaking another language, specifically French, Spanish, Italian or German will greatly increase your chances of being hired.
+Having local conversant language skills is required to work in some regions where necessary.
 You will have the opportunity to test your language fluency prior to or at a Hiring Event or prior to training, if invited.

 - Do I need a special driver's license?